Caleb-o/twitch-pal-rs/README.md

     * [ ] Custom sprite sheets
 * [x] Animation + Animation Controller | Depends on Resource manager
     * [x] Load all frames of animation and save to Animation + Resource Manager
-        * Note: If animation exists, we pass a reference instead of creating a new one
-        *       Tinting may need to occur per draw call, instead of when an anim is loaded
+* [x] Cache user's status (eg. Mod/VIP)
+* [ ] Socket to get twitch messages, show them above their avatar (like Stream Avatars)
+    - Requires OAUTH token
     * [ ] Restrict chat messages to a specific bounds, so it isn't just a long line.
         * Issue: Newlines are not considered, even when we add them in
         * Note: Maybe parse the message and insert a newline every Nth word
-* [ ] Socket to get twitch messages, show them above their avatar (like Stream Avatars)
-    - Requires OAUTH token
-* [ ] Cache user's status (eg. Mod/VIP)
     * [ ] Chat to interact with the avatars
         * [ ] Commands
             * [ ] add/remove avatar
             * [ ] (Mod/Broadcaster) Reset avatars, remove all and respawn
         * [ ] Messages
             * [ ] Filter messages for bad words (customise these words in config)
                 - Note: Not sure if automod will capture this, we might still receive it
             * [ ] Display chat message above their avatar
 * [ ] Random events / occurances that changes state in some way
     * [ ] Polls interact with avatars, people who have voted stay in a section of the screen.
 (Maybe draw text in the screen sections to show the choice)
     * [ ] Channel events cause special FX (eg. fireworks when a raid occurs, maybe all the raiders run in from the side)